python/cpython/Doc/library/datetime.rst

 :attr:`~datetime.fold` attribute are considered equal in comparisons.

-Applications that can't bear wall-time ambiguities should explicitly check the value of the :attr:`~datetime.fold` atribute or avoid using hybrid :class:`tzinfo` subclasses; there are no ambiguities when using :class:`timezone`, or any other fixed-offset :class:`tzinfo` subclass (such as a class representing only EST (fixed offset -5 hours), or only EDT (fixed offset -4 hours)).
+Applications that can't bear wall-time ambiguities should explicitly check the value of the :attr:`~datetime.fold` attribute or avoid using hybrid :class:`tzinfo` subclasses; there are no ambiguities when using :class:`timezone`, or any other fixed-offset :class:`tzinfo` subclass (such as a class representing only EST (fixed offset -5 hours), or only EDT (fixed offset -4 hours)).